Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 As noted above, even when you register a custom exception reporting callback using the `reportable` method, Laravel will still log the exception using the default logging configuration for the application; however, since the log level can sometimes influence the channels on which a message is logged, you may wish to configure the log level that certain exceptions are logged at.

-To accomplish this, you may define an array of exception types and their associated log levels within the `$levels` property of your application's exception handler:
+To accomplish this, you may define a `$levels` property on your application's exception handler.
+This property should contain an array of exception types and their associated log levels:

     use PDOException;
     use Psr\Log\LogLevel;